isomerpages/moe-bukittimahpri/_key-programmes/Programme for Active Learning | PAL.md

 The programme is based on the philosophy that visual arts are not just a set of skills, but a way of thinking, communicating, and understanding the world.
 It is structured around a series of hands-on, interactive, and collaborative activities and projects.  </p>

 <p align="justify">
 Visual Arts in PAL emphasises the process of creating art over the end product, encouraging students to experiment, take risks, and learn from their mistakes.
-Pupils are encouraged to reflect on their work and the work of others, and to use feedback and critique to improve their skills and understanding.
+Pupils are encouraged to reflect on their work and the work of others, and to use feedback and critique to improve their skills and understanding.</p>

-</p><p align="justify">
+<p></p><h3><u>Games and Sports</u></h3><p align="justify">
-</p><h3><u>Games and Sports</u></h3><br>
 The BTPS PAL Games and Sports domain aims to develop problem solving skills and teamwork in every pupil.
 Pupils think critically and creatively to reach workable solutions with their peers.
-These experiences develop our pupils to become adaptable and resilient individuals. <p></p>
+These experiences develop our pupils to become adaptable and resilient individuals. </p>